tweag/python-monorepo-example/2018-06-27-funflow-example.md

-**Then by using [arrow notation](https://en.wikibooks.org/wiki/Haskell/Arrow_tutorial), a generalization of 'do notation', we were able to elegantly and easily sequence these `Flow`s.** Without going into the details, we can see the sequencing is as readable and intuitive as 'do notation':
+**Then by using [arrow notation](https://en.wikibooks.org/wiki/Haskell/Arrow_tutorial), a generalization of 'do notation', we were able to elegantly and easily sequence these `Flow`s.
+Without going into the details, we can see the sequencing is as readable and intuitive as 'do notation'**:

 ```haskell